Skip to main content

 35 years old

-Researcher at LAQV-REQUIMTE - Associate Laboratory for Green Chemistry, Faculty of Science and Technology, Universidade Nova de Lisboa
+Researcher at LAQV-REQUIMTE – Associate Laboratory Green Chemistry, Faculty of Science and Technology, New University of Lisbon

-How can we isolate and capture the CO2 released from power plants more effectively, preventing it from escaping into the atmosphere?
-The increase in greenhouse gas emissions and the impacts they cause - from rising temperatures and extreme weather events to the rise and acidification of the oceans - make it urgent to reduce emissions and find more efficient ways of capturing the gases we emit, particularly carbon dioxide (CO2).
-Liliana Tomé received her doctorate in Engineering and Technology Sciences from the António Xavier Institute of Chemical and Biological Technology (ITQB NOVA) in 2014, and stayed at the institute as a researcher.
-In 2018, after being awarded an individual Marie Curie Studentship , she went to POLYMAT, at the Universidad del País Vasco, and in 2020 she returned to Universidade Nova.
+How can we more effectively isolate and capture CO2 released from power plants, preventing it from escaping into the atmosphere?
+The increase in greenhouse gas emissions and the impacts they cause—from rising temperatures and extreme weather events to rising sea levels and ocean acidification—make it urgent to reduce emissions and find more efficient ways to capture the gases we emit, particularly carbon dioxide (CO2).
+Liliana Tomé received her PhD in Engineering and Technology Sciences from the António Xavier Institute of Chemical and Biological Technology (ITQB NOVA) in 2014 and remained at this institute as a researcher.
+In 2018, after being awarded an Studentship Marie Curie Studentship , she moved to POLYMAT at the University of the Basque Country, and in 2020 she returned to Universidade Nova.